Essential Transfusion Medicine (ETM) - 5 day course

 • Antibody identification

-The timetable for the Essential Transfusion Medicine programme allows time within its 5-day schedule for you to practice these techniques and/or to organise another convenient time for you and your hospital transfusion laboratory soon after the learning has been completed, and to allow the embedding of the theory.
+The timetable for the Essential Transfusion Medicine programme allows time within its 5-day schedule for you to practice these techniques and/or to organise another convenient time for you and your Hospital Transfusion Laboratory soon after the learning has been completed, to allow the embedding of the theory covered during the course.

 If you are an NHS England Employee refer to NHS Course Booking information before enrolling on to a course.

-This course will introduce the major aspects of Transfusion Medicine to enable safe and effective practice to StRs and ST2/3s newly in post.
+This course will introduce the key aspects of Transfusion Medicine to enable safe and effective practice to StRs and ST2/3s newly in post.

 The following topics are covered within this course: